Tina Marie Riis

 May all of her family and friends know how much she loved them.
 How grateful she was for even the smallest act of kindness, love, and support.
 A visit, a phone call, a card, or letter meant so much to her.

 Tina believed in a Creator and believed Bible teachings.
 It is her family’s hope and prayer that they will eventually be united with all their loved ones in the promised Paradise on earth soon to come, and that Tina too will hear the voice of Jesus call to awaken her. “...he took her by the hand and called to her: ‘Child, get up!’”
 (Luke 8:54)

 Tina was preceded in death by her sister, Toni Michelle Higgins, in 1991.
 She is survived by many relatives including her mother and stepfather, Lucy and Don St John; sister, Amy Lynn Berg; and Amy’s children, Cody, Levii (and husband Tanner); Madalynn; and Micaiah.

-To send flowers to Tina's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Tina Marie Riis, please visit our floral store.